Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Inference for HTE

 \section{Inference for HTE}

 In the previous section, we examined the results obtained from multiple methods for HTE evaluation applied to the case study and it may be tempting to conclude that there is evidence of treatment effect heterogeneity and that patients with certain characteristics may benefit from the experimental treatment more than others.
-Only one package discussed, \texttt{grf} for Causal Forest, provides an omnibus test for the presence of HTE based on the best linear fit of the target estimand (using the CF predictions on the held-out data via the \texttt{test\_calibration} function).
-The p-value for this test on the case study data set was 0.9743, which indicates lack of heterogeneity.
-It underscores the danger of interpreting the CATE estimates in a qualitative manner without a principled assessment of the significance of any apparent heterogeneity patterns.
+In this section we will review several formal methods for testing hypotheses about the presence of HTE and illustrate them using existing packages on the case study.
+We will see that all the tests indicated lack of heterogeneity in our data, which underscores the danger of interpreting the CATE estimates in a qualitative manner without a principled assessment of the significance of any apparent heterogeneity patterns.

 In this section, we review several recent advances related to the challenging task of performing ``post-selection'' inferences for HTE, such as testing for the overall heterogeneity of TE, constructing confidence intervals for estimators of CATE, the value of ITRs, or treatment effects in selected subgroups.
+We summarized available software tools for performing inference on HTE in Table~\ref{tab.appendix.inference} of the Appendix.